kdavies4/ModelicaRes/doc/index.rst

   **License terms and development**

-  ModelicaRes_ is published under the terms of the BSD license (see LICENSE.txt).
-Please share any modifications you make (preferably on a Github fork from https://github.com/kdavies4/ModelicaRes) so that others may benefit from your work.
+  ModelicaRes_ is published under the terms of a `BSD-compatible license
+  <License.html>`_.
+Please share any modifications you make (preferably on a
+  Github fork from https://github.com/kdavies4/ModelicaRes) so that others may benefit from your work.
 If you find a bug, please `report it
   <https://github.com/kdavies4/ModelicaRes/issues/new>`_.
 If you have
   suggestions for improvements, please `share them here
   <https://github.com/kdavies4/ModelicaRes/wiki/Possible-Enhancements>`_.